marcusSimon12082015/node-js-slackbot-cb-000/README.md

 5. Finally, if there is some sort of error, your slash command server, should "fail gracefully", providing a message to the user that something went wrong, and encouraging them to try again!

 As usual, we have supplied tests that are designed to guide you through the process and provide further specifications.
 And as usual, they are in the `tests` directory.
 Finally, be sure to you documentation and Google heavily as you seek a solution.
-Reading docs and engaging with the commuity is, after all, a big part of the job.
+Reading docs and engaging with the community is, after all, a big part of the job.
 Below you'll find a list of resources that should be helpful.

 Good luck, and enjoy!